 The Operating Plan is more detailed and is prepared from the bottom up.

-- How the organization will do what it does.
+- How the organization does what it does.

-- How the organization will create demand for what it does.
+- How the organization creates demand for what it does.

 - How the organization will grow.

 - How well the organization is doing relative to its past, plan, and peers.

 - How current year strategic initiatives are to be implemented.